dotnet/AspNetCore.Docs/aspnetcore/host-and-deploy/azure-apps/troubleshoot.md

 1. To include failed request tracing, also known as Failed Request Event Buffering (FREB) logging, select the **On** switch for **Failed request tracing**.
 1. Select the **Log stream** blade, which is listed immediately under the **Diagnostics logs** blade in the portal.
 1. Make a request to the app.
-1. Within the log stream data the cause of the error is indicated.
+1. Within the log stream data, the cause of the error is indicated.

-**Important!** Be sure to disable stdout logging when troubleshooting is complete:
+**Important!** Be sure to disable stdout logging when troubleshooting is complete.

 1. In the Kudu **Diagnostic Console**, return to the path **site** > **wwwroot** to reveal the *web.config* file.
 Open the **web.config** file again by selecting the pencil icon.
 1. Set **stdoutLogEnabled** to `false`.